 - Sometimes, I like to pull my end taut, snip it off, and then let it spring back into the stitches just to make sure it’s really hidden in there — and because I don’t want to risk cutting too close to the piece.
 Could you imagine accidentally cutting the project?
 Heart attack.

 - Remember to weave the ends in before you block.
 This makes doubly sure that everything stays in place and keeps its shape after blocking.

 - If your piece has seams in it, use them to your advantage.
 Weave the yarn in and out of the seam, where it’s guaranteed that no one will ever spot it.

 Of course, weaving in ends is one of many basic crochet how-tos a beginner needs to be familiar with.
-If you need even more basic help — or just a refresher — check out Vickie Howell’s Crochet Lab class.
-Vickie will walk you through all the basic stitches, including crocheting granny squares and a techie cozy.
+If you need even more basic help — or just a refresher — check out Kim Werker’s Crochet: Basics and Beyond class.
+Kim will walk you through all the basic stitches, including crocheting granny squares.
 (These things sound much more exciting than weaving in ends, don’t you think?)